architecture/nodePool

 nodePoolStats(): { size: number; highWaterMark: number; reused: number; fresh: number; recycledRatio: number; }

-Returns: Pool size, reuse counters, and the long-run recycled ratio.
+Returns: Pool size, high-water mark, reuse and fresh allocation counts, and the long-run recycled ratio.

 releaseNode